Xbox Live server connectivity on Windows 10 is blocked

 Solution 1: Make sure you have an Internet connection

-- Select Settings > Network.
+- Select Settings > Gaming, and then select Xbox Networking.

 If you don’t have an Internet connection, you’ll have to fix that before continuing with any additional troubleshooting.